Chanpreet02/Calculator-Application/README.md

 Prerequisites
 Android Studio: Version 4.0 or higher is recommended.
 Kotlin: Make sure to have a compatible Kotlin version, which is managed by Android Studio.

-Installation
+Installation:
-Clone the repository to your local machine.
+    1. Clone the repository to your local machine.
-Open Android Studio and load the project.
+    2. Open Android Studio and load the project.
-Connect an Android device or use an emulator.
+    3. Connect an Android device or use an emulator.
-Build and run the project.
+    4. Build and run the project.
-Technologies Used
+Technologies Used:

+  a.
 Kotlin: As the main programming language.
+  b.
 Android Studio: As the Integrated Development Environment (IDE).
+  c.
 XML: For defining UI elements.

-Contributing
+Contributing:
   Contributions are welcome!
 Please feel free to submit a pull request or open an issue for further improvements.